AHA/ACC Guideline on the Management of Lower Extremity Peripheral Artery Disease

 - Patients with PAD should be followed periodically to assess cardiovascular risk factors, limb symptoms, functional status, and ABI testing.

-Clinical Topics: Anticoagulation Management, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Clinical Topic Collection: Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Vascular Medicine, Aortic Surgery, Cardiac Surgery and Arrhythmias, Nonstatins, Novel Agents, Statins, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Computed Tomography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Nuclear Imaging, Exercise, Hypertension, Smoking
+Clinical Topics: Anticoagulation Management, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Arrhythmias, Nonstatins, Novel Agents, Statins, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Computed Tomography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Nuclear Imaging, Exercise, Hypertension, Smoking

 Keywords: AHA Annual Scientific Sessions, Amputation, Aneurysm, Angiography, Ankle Brachial Index, Anticoagulants, Antihypertensive Agents, Aortic Diseases, Atherosclerosis, Blood Glucose, Critical Illness, Diagnostic Imaging, Diagnostic Techniques, Cardiovascular, Embolectomy, Endovascular Procedures, Exercise, Extremities, Fibrinolytic Agents, Functional Residual Capacity, Guideline, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hyperbaric Oxygenation, Hyperlipidemias, Hypertension, Intermittent Claudication, Ischemia, Life Style, Limb Salvage, Lower Extremity, Magnetic Resonance Angiography, Mass Screening, Motor Activity, Multidetector Computed Tomography, Myocardial Revascularization, Patient Care Team, Peripheral Arterial Disease, Peripheral Vascular Diseases, Platelet Aggregation Inhibitors, Primary Prevention, Quality of Life, Reperfusion, Risk Reduction Behavior, Self Care, Smoking, Surgical Procedures, Operative, Therapeutics, Thrombectomy, Thromboembolism, Tobacco, Ultrasonography, Vascular Diseases, Wounds and Injuries